-- Stress that leads to depression appears to be associated with increased intima-medial thickness (a measure of the arteries that signifies worsening blood vessel disease)2.
+- Stress that leads to depression appears to be associated with an increased intima-medial thickness (a measure of the arteries that signifies worsening blood vessel disease)2.

 Heart disease accounts for 1 in 7 deaths and remains the number 1 cause of death in the United States4.

 Stressors, any event that causes the release of stress hormones, can be different for each person.
 Stressors can be helpful during emergency situations, meeting deadlines or reaching your goals.
-But stressful situations, such as divorce or job loss, can produce a long, low-level stress that over time wears down the body’s immune system and increases the risk of heart disease and a variety of other health problems5.
+But stressful situations, such as divorce or job loss, can produce long, low-level stress that over time wears down the body’s immune system and increases the risk of heart disease and a variety of other health problems5.

 When stress persists, it can often affect various organs and tissues all over the body including:

 - Musculoskeletal system

 - Respiratory system

 - Endocrine system

 While we’re unable to rid ourselves from all inevitable stressors, fortunately, there are lifestyle changes and stress-reduction techniques you can practice to improve your response to stress and help minimize its damaging effects on your heart and overall health.

 - Exercise.
 When you exercise, your body releases natural, mood-lifting chemicals that help you feel better.
 Your workout doesn’t have to be extreme; a short walk every day is all it takes.